vlang/vls/README.md

 ### VSCode, VSCodium, and other derivatives
 > [GitHub Codespaces](https://github.dev) is not supported yet at this moment.
 See this [issue comment](https://github.com/vlang/vscode-vlang/issues/272#issuecomment-898271911).

 For [Visual Studio Code](https://code.visualstudio.com) and other derivatives, all you need to do is to install 0.1.4 or above versions of the [V VSCode extension](https://github.com/vlang/vscode-vlang).
 Afterwards, go to settings and scroll to the V extension section.
 From there, enable VLS by checking the "Enable VLS" box.

 If you have VLS downloaded in a custom directory, you need to input the absolute path of the `vls` language server executable to the "Custom Path" setting.
-If you cloned the repository and compiled it from source, the executable will be in the `cmd/vls` directory.
-So make sure to add `cmd/vls/vls` or `cmd/vls/vls.exe` (for Windows).
+If you cloned the repository and compiled it from source, the executable will be in the `vls` root directory.
+So make sure to add `vls/vls` or `vls/vls.exe` (for Windows).

 ![Instructions](images/instructions.png)